Photographer: Eric Kilby

 Marbled Cat Facts

 - The Marbled Cat is another of the Wonderful Wild Cats of the World.
-It is an extremely reclusive species of small wild cat endemic to a severely restricted range.
+It’s also an extremely reclusive species of small wild cat endemic to a severely restricted range.

 Marbled Cat Physical Description